Tritium-chuan/Chat-bot/README.md

 ### Model Download

-English Llama models can be downloaded from [Meta](https://ai.meta.com/llama/#download-the-model).
+English llama models can be downloaded from [Meta](https://ai.meta.com/llama/#download-the-model).

-Chinese Llama models can be downloaded [here](https://github.com/ymcui/Chinese-LLaMA-Alpaca-2).
+Chinese llama models can be downloaded [here](https://github.com/ymcui/Chinese-LLaMA-Alpaca-2).

 Place llama models `.gguf` files in llama-models folder.

 > For example, `ggml-model-q4_0.gguf` file of 7B-chat model should be placed in `Chat-bot-dir/llama-models/7B-chat` folder; `ggml-model-q4_0.gguf` file of 7B-Chinese model should be placed in `Chat-bot-dir/llama-models/7B-ch` folder.

-Whisper modela can be downloaded [here](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
+Whisper models can be downloaded [here](https://huggingface.co/ggerganov/whisper.cpp/tree/main).

 Place whisper models `.bin` files in whisper-models folder.